 Banking and the Patriot Act

-There is NO provision in the Patriot Act which prohibits banks from accepting clients who do not live in the US.
-However, US banks are looking at the increased diligence provisions in the Patriot Act and using these as an excuse to get rid of any clients who are too difficult to assess.
+There is NO provision in the Patriot Act, not any US law or regulation, which prohibits banks from accepting clients who do not live in the US.
+However, US banks are looking at the increased diligence provisions in the Patriot Act and using this guidance to remove clients who are too difficult to assess.
+Lack of a US residential address along with lack of US utility bills to support proof of residency is one of the common requirements that many US banks are requesting in order to open or maintain US based accounts.
+It is a private bank decision as to what documentation they will accept in order to open or maintain a US based account.

 The US Treasury Department has offered to help citizens who have problems with account closures at US banks.
 If you are notified of account closure of an existing account by a US national bank (i.e. not a “local” bank), you can file a complaint with the Customer Assistance Group of the Treasury Dept. www.occ.treas.gov/customer.htm .
 You should also consider filing a complaint with the Consumer Finance Protection Bureau www.consumerfinance.gov/complaint and the Federal Reserve https://www.federalreserveconsumerhelp.gov/complaint/formcomplaint.cfm